railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Dashboards give you an overview of all the information that's important to you on a single page.
 The  *Dashboards*  menu gives you access to predefined boards for  *Accounting* ,  *Production*  and  *Project Management* .

-.. tip::   **Definition**  *Dashboards*
+.. note:: Dashboards

-	Unlike most other ERP systems and classic statistically-based systems, Open ERP lets dashboards be provided to all of the system's users, and not just to directors and accountants.
+	Unlike most other ERP systems and classic statistically-based systems, Open ERP can provide dashboards to all of the system's users, and not just to a select few such as directors and accountants.

 	Users can each have their own dashboard, adapted to their needs, to enable them to manage their own work effectively.
 	For example a developer using the Project Dashboard can see such information as a list of the next tasks, task completion history and an analysis of the state of progress of the relevant projects.

 Dashboards are dynamic, which enables you to easily navigate around the whole information base.
 Using the icons above a graph, for example, you can filter the data or zoom into the graph.
 You can click on any element of the list to get detailed statistics on the selected element.

 Dashboards are adaptable to the needs of each user and each company.

-.. tip::   **Note**  *Construction of dashboards*
+.. note:: Construction of dashboards

 	Open ERP contains a dashboard editor.
-It enables you to construct your own dashboard to fit your specific needs using only a few clicks.
+It lets you construct your own dashboard to fit your specific needs using only a few clicks.

 .. index::
    single: Products